stefanofabi/system-monitoring/README.md

 # System Monitoring Script
-This project is a 4evergaming system monitoring tool that runs on a local server and logs system usage data.
+This project is a [4evergaming](https://4evergaming.com.ar) system monitoring tool that runs on a local server and logs system usage data.
 The setup includes a Python virtual environment and a cron job to automatically run the script every 5 minutes.

-For more information about 4evergaming, visit our website: [4evergaming.com.ar](https://4evergaming.com.ar)

 ## Requirements